Pensacola News Journal

-The Pensacola News Journal is a daily morning newspaper serving Escambia and Santa Rosa counties in Florida.
+The Pensacola News Journal is a morning daily newspaper based in Pensacola, serving Escambia and Santa Rosa counties in Florida.
 It is Northwest Florida's most widely read daily.

-The News Journal is owned by Gannett, a national media holding company that owns newspapers such as USA Today and the Arizona Republic, among others.
+The News Journal is owned by USA Today Co., a national media holding company that owns newspapers such as USA Today and the Arizona Republic, among others.

 History

 The heritage of the News Journal can be traced back to 1889, when a group of Pensacola businessmen founded the Pensacola Daily News.
 The Daily News printed its first issue on 5 March 1889, with an initial circulation of 2,500 copies.
 Then, in March 1897, a Pensacolian named M. Loftin founded a newsweekly, the Pensacola Journal.
 The Journal converted to a daily format a year later.

 The two dailies competed fiercely, each driving the other to edge of bankruptcy in the struggle to be recognised as Pensacola's top daily newspaper.
 By 1922, the Journal was in dire financial trouble, and was eventually purchased by New York City businessman John Holliday Perry, who at about the same time also acquired papers in Jacksonville and Panama City.
 Two years later, Perry bought the Daily News and merged the two newspapers' operations.
 For the next six decades, the Pensacola Journal continued to appear mornings and the Pensacola News afternoons, with a combined Sunday edition as the Pensacola News Journal.

 John H. Perry developed the News Journal into an extremely popular and successful newspaper.
 By the early 1950s, the News Journal had developed into one of the most modern and efficient newspaper operations in the Southeast.
 Under the leadership of Perry's son, John Holliday Perry Jr., who succeeded his father in 1952, the News Journal continued to expand.
 Perry Publications, Inc., eventually owned 28 newspapers throughout Florida.

 On July 1, 1969, the younger Perry announced he was selling the News and the Journal to Gannett, then based in Rochester, New York, for $15.5 million.